xOnixxx/HomeWorks/UserGuide.md

 * Resolution and FOV for the camera

 ## Output
-We support multiple cameras, each camera generates 1 output image.
+We support multiple cameras, each camera generates one output image.
 The output images are stored in the /Output directory.

 ## Download
 The dependencies should be installed automatically during the first run of the software.
-But in the case that it doesn't happen here are the NuGet packages for the Visual Studio.
+In case that it doesn't happen here are the NuGet packages for Visual Studio.
 ### Dependencies:
 -  Newtonsoft.Json v.
 13.0
 -  OpenTK 4.7